fab-jul/torchac/README.md

-# torchac: Fast Entropy Coding in PyTorch
+# torchac: Fast Arithmetic Coding for PyTorch

 ## About